WayneLambert/portfolio/README.md

 The blog ties together users and profiles with signals so that profile data can be created when a new user is registered.
 The blog uses the Pillow library to compress and adjust images when a user registers to the site.

-Various relationships exist within the blog to demonstrate the use of differnet database relationships and how the ORM can be queried using querysets.
-The relationships of the database tables can be seen in the diagram captured from JetBrains' DataGrip software [ INSERT LINK HERE ]

 ### Blog Features

-- CREATE a new post assigned to the user which is logged in at the time.
+- CREATE a new post assigned to the user which is logged in at the time
 - READ existing posts that are either assigned to a given author, or in their entirety or simply on its own.
 - UPDATE or DELETE existing post(s).
-This can only be achieved by the author of the post, therefore authentication checking is implemented.
+This can only be achieved by the author of the post, therefore authentication checking is implemented
-- A users and profiles components of the overall app that is tied together using signals.
-A save_profile function is augmented with the ability to save a new profile instance based upon the event of a post being saved by a given user.
-This is done by the use of a @receiver decorator.
-- Each profile can have a profile picture attached to it.
+- Authentication and authorisation implemented
+- Profiles can be viewed and adjusted as the registered author's desires
 - The use of Django Crispy Forms makes the forms secure from cross-site attacks.
-The formatting of the forms are also consistent and improve upon Django's standard forms.
+The formatting of the forms are also consistent and improve upon Django's standard forms
+- There are views by all posts, by author, by category and blog post detail views
+- Search engine to help people navigate their way around the blog
+- Contents page allowing people to see the full range of posts on the blog
+- A custom 404 page that makes the best out of a bad situation.
+It presents the visitor with the search bar followed by the contents.

 ## The Scrape It!
 Project